Absolutely London rounds up where to eat the best Korean BBQ in London

 Yanji

-This minimalist restaurant on Bethnal Green Road offers a cool and laidback dining experience with the healthy dose of hipster that you’d expect from east London.
+This minimalist restaurant on Bethnal Green Road offers a cool and laidback dining experience with the healthy dose of hipster that you’d expect from East London.
 It specialises in skewers, like chicken wings, pork belly and squid, which of course guests barbecue themselves.
 Not forgetting the vegetarians, the enoki mushrooms and aubergine skewers are bursting with flavour.

 153 Bethnal Green Rd, E2 7DG; yanjirestaurant.com